 - Requests to send money or provide access to financial accounts

-- Responses to messages from the American friend are along the lines “I love you/Sorry I missed your call,” or similarly one-sided conversations
+- Responses to messages from the U.S. friend are along the lines “I love you/Sorry I missed your call,” or similarly one-sided conversations

-- Request to get married in Tunisia with a single witness because “it’s easier to get married quickly there.”
+- Request to get married in Tunisia or a third country with a single witness because “it’s easier to get married quickly there.”
 Note that weddings in Algeria are major social occasions, and it is extremely unusual for large numbers of family and friends not to be present at the wedding

 - Once engaged, married, or an immigrant visa petition is filed, suddenly starts missing scheduled appointments to chat or call

-While chat rooms, dating and social networking sites are great ways to make friends across international borders, the U.S. government urges Americans who meet foreign nationals on the Internet to take the time necessary to get to know them well before considering marriage.
-Entering into a marriage contract for the principal purpose of facilitating immigration to the United States for an alien is against U.S. law and can result in serious penalties, including fines and imprisonment for the American citizen and the foreign national involved.
+While chat rooms and dating and social networking sites are great ways to make friends across international borders, the U.S. government urges U.S. citizens who meet foreign nationals on the Internet to take the time necessary to get to know them well before considering marriage.
+Entering into a marriage contract for the principal purpose of facilitating immigration to the United States for an alien is against U.S. law and can result in serious penalties, including fines and imprisonment for the U.S. citizen and the foreign national involved.